Eelke44/laravel-products/README.md

 ## Testing

-Testing requires a testing environment configuration to exist.
-Creating a `env.testing` file with the contents of `.env.testing.example` works.
+Testing requires a testing environment configuration to exist at the project root.
+Creating an `env.testing` file with the contents of `.env.testing.example` works.

 To create the testing database, run: